pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1153-add_spectrometer_solid_attenuator.rst

 1153 add spectrometer solid attenuator
 #################
 API Changes
 -----------
-Adding new TMOSpectrometerSOLIDATTStates class and thorlab_len_X axis in TMOSpectrometer
+- Remove lens motors
 Features
 --------
-Add three more new motors in GUI(two are spectrometer att and one is thorlab_len_x)
+- Add a new TMOSpectrometerSOLIDATTStates class
 Device Updates
 --------------
-SPectrometer SP1K4

-New Devices
+- Spectrometer SP1K4 add two new motors for solid attenuator and modify len x to thorlab len x New Devices
 -----------
 - N/A
 Bugfixes
 --------
 - N/A
 Maintenance
 -----------
 - N/A
 Contributors
 ------------
 @tongju12